Pilkinnusija/remote-sensing/docs/Lab 00/01_Introduction.md

 ## Understanding Google Earth Engine

 It is important to understand the basics of how Google Earth Engine works.
 The Developer's [overview](https://developers.google.com/earth-engine/guides/concepts_overview) provides much more detail on the intricacies of how GEE processes data on the Google Cloud Platform, but in the simplest terms, there are two sides to the process - the `client` side and `server` side.
 When you open your web browser and begin to work in the code editor, that is considered the `client` side.
 You can write JavaScript code in the editor and the code will be processed within your browser.
-The code below simply creates a variables `x` and `y`, adds them together as the variable `z` and prints the result, which shows up in the console of the code editor.
+The code below simply creates variables `x` and `y`, adds them together as the variable `z` and prints the result, which shows up in the console of the code editor.
 Even though the code is written in the GEE editor, it plays no role in the execution of this code - your browser executes it.

 ```javascript
 var x = 1; var y = 2;